“She’s not coming in with pay to play money. It’s all just-OMG raw star quality!” – Mark Schoenfeld, producer

 When speaking of artists who inspire her, says Hunter, ”With every artist, there is music you create for people and music you create for yourself.
 I love Beyonce!
 I look up to Ingrid Michelson, Sara Bareilles, and Katie Basden.
 I try not to idolize stars too much.
 We are all just people.”

-After eight months of coaching, Hunter found herself on her first-ever flight to Los Angeles.
+After eight months of coaching, Hunter found herself on her first-ever flight, bound for Los Angeles.
 While waiting for her flight, a nearby stranger asked if Hunter could watch her unattended luggage for a few moments.
 Upon her return, in prophetic form, the stranger looked at Hunter and stated, “You look like a star, can I have your autograph?”

 Hunter recalls a memorable moment upon first arriving in LA where she saw and met one of her childhood idols, Josh Peck of the former Nickelodeon TV series “Drake and Josh.”